Nervoic/NvcSave/README.md

 -Store data temporarily in memory during the execution of your program.
 This is particularly useful for creating a settings reset system or other temporary data storage needs.

 2.__Local Data Saving__:
 -Save data directly to the player's computer with an easy-to-use API that ensures safe and reliable storage.
+And the ability to try to return a value allows you to set the value you need if it was not found when trying to get it, which can be used to safely load settings.

 3.__Comprehensive XML Documentation__:
 -The included XML documentation within the codebase provides clear guidance and explanations, making it easy to understand and integrate the library into your project.